 Founding member Carolina Ongaro was keen to use the space to explore the idea of hospitality, asking how art and art economies can “function outside of the mainstream institutional structures of the art world”.
 It is an ideal exemplified by the live-in curators, who also rent rooms to friends in order to make the space financially sustainable.
 Over the years it has also been funded by small-scale grants and donations, although most of the work remains volunteer-based.
 Arts Council project grants serve to realise individual art projects, but those running the space long-term must survive through other means.

 After her MA, Ongaro, who is now the only remaining founding member, worked at Thomas Dane gallery before quitting to run the space full time, briefly moving into one of the bedrooms.
-She now works with a skeleton team of associate director Katie Simpson and Katrina Black, who advises on projects and research.
+She now works with a skeleton team of associate director Katie Simpson and Katrina Black, who programmed literary, research and film screening events since 2018.
 With the surrounding area being rapidly redeveloped, times are uncertain for the space, which is currently closed until the summer.

 In August 2018, London Mayor Sadiq Khan called on developers and boroughs to support the capital’s creatives for the good of the UK economy, in the wake of research that showed a shortage of affordable studios, rising rents and the insecurity of short-term leases threatens the future of the capital’s creative workforce.
 He cited research showing that in 2014, fifty-six per cent of artist studio sites were charging an average of over £11 per square foot; this has increased to seventy-nine per cent in 2017.